fronchetti/egm-for-abb-robots/Unity-Example/README.md

 # Requirements
 In order to run this project, you need:
 - Unity (Version 2020.3.14f1)
-- Make sure your firewall allows inbound/outbound messages from Unity
+- To allow Unity in your operating system firewall to receive and send messages
 - An ABB robot running EGM to serve as your client

 How to run this application?